Kurento/kurento/source/Open_API_Specification.rst

 This specification is intended for both software developers and implementors of this GE.
-For developers, this document details the RESTful API to build interactive multimedia applications compliant with the :doc:`Kurento Architecture Description <Architecture>`.
+For developers, this document details the :term:`REST`\ful API to build interactive multimedia applications compliant with the :doc:`Kurento Architecture Description <Architecture>`.
 Implementors can build their GEi APIs based on the information contained in this specification.